| Home | Lighting Control | Micro Fusion | Electricity | Climate Change | Contacts | Links |

 1. Upgrading the grid such that any single component can be taken out of service without impacting electricity service to end users;

-2. Installation of direction sensitive kWh meters that record all energy flows into or out of the grid as a function of time;
+2. Installation of directional interval kWh meters that record all energy flows into or out of the grid as a function of time;

 3. Installation of a communications system that gathers the metered data and that broadcasts common information needed by local controllers to optimize their control strategies;

-4. Changes to the electricity rate structure so that all grid customers have a strong economic motivation to control their generation/load in a manner which is consistent with stable and economic grid operation;
+4. Changes to the electricity rate structure so that all grid customers have a strong economic motivation to maximize generator capacity factor, maximize load factor and control their net generation/load in a manner which is consistent with stable and economic grid operation;

-5. Implementation of the new electicity rate structure using the metered data;
+5. Implementation of the new electricity rate structure using the interval metered data;

-6. Implementation of local control systems at most substations and grid customer locations;
+6. Implementation of new local control systems at most substations and behind distributed generator and load customer electricity meters;

 PROGRESS:

-In early 2010 Ontario is still in the midst of steps #1,#2 and #3.
+In mid 2010 Ontario is still in the midst of steps #1,#2 and #3.
 The Ontario government, the Ontario Power Authority (OPA) and the Ontario Energy Board (OEB) have made little or no progress on step #4 and #5.
 The technology necessary to implement step #6 exists, but end users have little motivation to apply it because there is insufficient economic incentive in the electricity rate structure.
-There has been little progress on step #7.
+There has been no progress on steps #7 and #8.

 PROBLEMS:

-At the root of the smart grid implementation problems is the unwillingness of politicians to proceed with necessary grid upgrades that have been clearly identified by engineers for many years.
-The best computer solution in the world will not solve an electricity system problem if a local politician with NIMBY supporters blocks its physical implementation.
+At the root of the smart grid implementation is the unwillingness of politicians to proceed with essential grid upgrades that have been clearly identified by engineers for many years.
+The best engineering solution in the world will not solve an electricity system problem if a local politician with NIMBY supporters blocks its physical implementation.

-Ontario has a fundamental problem that both the province and local municipalites have not made adequate planning provisions for sufficient electricity transmission corridors.
-Until provincial politicians address this problem this issue will constrain the smart grid benefits.
+Ontario has a fundamental problem that both the province and local municipalites have not made adequate planning provisions for electricity transmission corridors.
+Until provincial politicians address this problem this issue will constrain the potential smart grid benefits.
 At the present the OPA is attempting to resolve transmission bottlenecks through the use of local natural gas fired generation.
-However, use of this generation is contrary to necessary CO2 emission reductions.
-The smart solution is to face the transmission planning problems head on and to site transmission where it is reasonably required.
+However, use of this generation is contrary to necessary CO2 emission reductions and needs dedicated energy transmission corridors through urban areas for supplying the natural gas to the generators.
+The intelligent solution is to face the energy transmission corridor planning issue head on and to reserve energy transmission corridors where they are reasonably required.

-Proper planning requires restricting use of real estate along future transmission corridors.
-The transmission corridor land acquisition process takes many years and is an issue that the Ontario government has procrastinated about for the last 20 years.
+Proper long term grid planning requires restricting use of real estate along future energy transmission corridors.
+The energy transmission corridor land acquisition process takes many years.
+Successive Ontario governments have procrastinated about this issue for the last four decades.